 Is there a woman with breast cancer on your holiday shopping list?
 Finding the right gift needn’t be difficult if you think about how her treatments are affecting her.
+Here are 10 suggestions.

 1. If she’s about to start chemo, she’s probably worried about losing her hair, so pretty hats and scarves can be fun.
 Even hip, “bald is beautiful” gals will be covering up when the weather gets cold.
 I never understood how important hair is for keeping us warm until I was bald.

-2. During treatment, and for months afterwards, she’ll probably be fighting fatigue, so a gift of service will be welcome.
+2. During treatment, and for months afterward, she’ll probably be fighting fatigue, so a gift of service will be welcome.
 Consider gift cards to restaurants that have healthy, simple food available for takeout.
 Many cancer patients are reluctant to ask for help, but if you give them a homemade “coupon” good for your offer of childcare, a ride to appointments, or a meal, that reluctance may vanish.

 A service I could have used during my treatment for inflammatory breast cancer was housecleaning.
-My husband and teen-aged son were doing most of the cooking, shopping, and dishwashing, so the other cleaning chores were pretty low on the “to do” list.
+My husband and teenage son were doing most of the cooking, shopping, and dishwashing, so the other cleaning chores were pretty low on the “to do” list.
 You’d have to know a person well enough to know whether she might feel insulted by a gift certificate to a house cleaning service, but from a real friend, it would be a wonderful help.